mui/material-ui/docs/src/pages/layout/use-media-query/use-media-query.md

 - 🚀 It's performant, it observes the document to detect when its media queries change, instead of polling the values periodically.
 - 📦 Less than [700 B gzipped](https://github.com/mui-org/material-ui/blob/master/.size-limit.js).
 - 💄 It's an alternative to react-responsive and react-media that aims for simplicity.
-- 🤖 It supports Server side rendering.
+- 🤖 It supports Server-side rendering.

 ## Simple media query